 Fund takes measures due to the coronavirus

-With regard to projects currently being supported and that are having to deal with the consequences of the coronavirus, the Fund is taking an accommodating position.
-This means that any postponement, modification or relocation of the project will in principle be accepted.
-This also applies to the reimbursement of costs already incurred if the project can no longer be carried out.
+With regard to projects currently being supported that are dealing with the consequences of the coronavirus, the Fund is taking an accommodating position.
+This means that postponement (up until the end of 2021), modification, relocation or cancellation of the project will in principle be accepted.
+This also applies to the reimbursement of obligatory costs already incurred and eligible for subsidy if the project can no longer be carried out.
+The Fund will not compensate the loss of income of freelancers in connection with hours still to be worked within a subsidized project that is no longer being carried out.
+For this, we refer you to the government's additional support for people who are self-employed on this page.

 The following is applicable: